browsertap/chunnel/README.md

-Sets up a tunnel between two computers
+Chunnel allows you to create an HTTP tunnel between any two computers.

 ## CLI Example